 This project will develop and validate a pilot-scale mixed alcohol synthesis (MAS) system to convert woody biomass residue to renewable fuel ethanol.
 The proposed project will utilize a Fast Internally Circulating Fluidized Bed (FICFB) pilot-scale gasifier that has been constructed and is operating at the Woodland Biomass Research Center in Woodland, California, a commercial-scale FICFB gasifier in Güssing, Austria, and a commercially-available MAS catalyst produced by Albemarle.
 The unique match of highly efficient gasification technology with MAS catalyst and methanol recycling promises to open a pathway to low-carbon renewable fuel ethanol, substituting out-of-state corn ethanol with in-state biomass to ethanol pathways that are over four times less carbon intensive.

-This research projects is funded by the California Energy Commission.
-The research team includes West Biofuels, UC San Diego, Bioenergy 2020+, and Albemarle.
+This research project is funded by the California Energy Commission.
+The research team includes West Biofuels, UC San Diego, Bioenergy and Sustainable Technologies (BEST), and Albemarle.

 Configure a processing line to prepare feedstock for optimal feedstock uniformity;